haoyuns/EyesAsia/README.md

 EyesAsia
 ========

 Inspired by [ProPublica's StateFace](http://propublica.github.io/stateface/), *EyesAsia* is a similar font, but for East Asian countries.
-It also includes shapes for China's provinces (Administration Level 1).
+It also includes shapes for China's provinces (Administrative Level 1).

 ## Reference
 ### Lowercase shapes